DemoSavemak/training-repository-pattern-and-azure-devops/preparing-env.md

 ## Ensure your Azure subscription ready register and able to use follow Azure resources (Prepared by Lab host):

 1. Resource group
-2. Azure Cloud Shell
-3. Azure App service
+2. Azure App service
-4. Azure Functions App
-5. Azure Application Insight
+3. Azure Application Insight
-6. Azure Kubernetes Service
-7. Azure API Management
-8. Azure Cache for Redis
-9. Azure OpenAI Service